thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Each widget has a data source.
 This is how the widget "knows" what data to display.
 To see the latest value of our "temperature" data that we sent during step 2, we should configure the data source.

-Let's add your first widget:
+Let&#39;s add your first widget:

 {% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

 Congratulations!
-You've added your first widget.
+You&#39;ve added your first widget.

 In the "Entities table" widget, there are two columns.
-The first column displays the device's name, and the second column displays the value of the "temperature" key (device telemetry).
+The first column displays the device&#39;s name, and the second column displays the value of the "temperature" key (device telemetry).
 So, each column corresponds to an added key.

 Now you are able to send a new telemetry reading (as in [Step 1](#step-1-provision-device)), and it will immediately appear in the table.